rgoshen/complete_java_development_bootcamp/README.md

 - [Tips and Tricks](#tips-and-tricks)

 ## Getting Started

-This cheat sheet contains the most important takeaways that lead up to section one.

 - `class`: contain all your code
 - `main()`: entry point of your app